The Hideaway and the Hope Centre

 We opened our large unit above the shops in Partington Shopping Centre in April 2018 with an educational play facility and cafe.
 Once established as a leading play facility in the region, our attention turned to supporting the thousands of families that come through our doors each year along with improving the lives of the residents on our doorstep.
 We built a community room in Noah's Ark and started to run groups, courses, workshops, training and a whole range of free community support.

-The new Hope Centre will form a permanent base for our community.
+The new Hope Centre forms a permanent base for our community.
 It's a one stop shop for advice, affordable food, a listening ear, school uniform, food bank, communicating vital information and a range of other help and services.

 Through our website you can see the range of services and groups available through the Hope Centre and across the wider community.